-Basic Tax Terms (cont'd) Attribute (Noun) An "attribute" is information that is used in determining the character of tax treatment of something.
-Item Attribute An "item attribute " is information about an item that is used in determining its character for tax purposes.
-Partner Attribute A "partner attribute" is information about a partner that would have an effect on the tax the partner would owe on partnership items.
+Basic Tax Terms (cont'd) Attribute (Noun) An "attribute" is information that is used in determining the character or tax treatment of something.
+Item Attribute An "item attribute " is information about an item that is used in determining i character for tax purposes.
+Partner AttributeA "partner attribute" is information about a partner that would have effect on the tax the partner would owe on partnership items.